-Maybe in the salon you said “I don’t want any red or copper tones,” and when you went home and looked in the mirror, that’s all you saw!
-Perhaps you showed your stylist something similar to the picture below on the left but walked out with the color on the right.
+Maybe you said at the salon, “I don’t want any red or copper tones,” but when you went home and looked in the mirror, that’s all you saw!
+Perhaps you showed your stylist something similar to the picture on the left below but walked out with the color on the right.

-Both colors are beautiful, but if you were expecting an ashy cool brown like the picture on the left, it’s disappointing to look in the mirror and see the color pictured on the right.
+Both colors are beautiful, but if you were expecting a cool, ashy brown like the picture on the left, it’s disappointing to look in the mirror and see the color pictured on the right.

-So, how to tone brown hair to ash at home the right way?
-Well, it isn’t a cup of tea for everyone so you should get help from a professional colorist.
+So, how do you tone brown hair to ash at home the right way?
+Well, it isn’t everyone’s cup of tea, so you should get help from a professional colorist.
 But if you know you can do this at home, here’s how you can tone brown hair to ash.

 Key Highlights